linode/apl-docs/docs/settings-oidc.md

 title: OIDC
 ---

-The OIDC settings section offers configuration options to connect with an external Identity Provider (Bring Your Own IdP).
-This allows to map IdP group names to the following Otomi roles:
+The OIDC settings section offers configuration options to connect with an external Identity Provider (Bring Your Own IDP).
+This allows to map IDP group names to the following Otomi roles:

 - Otomi admins (`adminGroupID`)
 - Team admins (`teamAdminGroupID`)